AnnabellFlem/MSI-2020/README.md

 # About project
-This project was created for educational purposes and for [MacPaw](https://macpaw.com/) internship selection.
+This project was created for educational purposes.

 Written using **React** and **TypeScript**.